 Do not use a crib made before 1986.

 Check the label on your child’s crib to see when the crib was made.
-Cribs made before 1986 are dangerous.
-In the last 10 years, 37 children have died because of unsafe cribs.
-All but one of those cribs was made before 1986.
+Cribs made before September 1986 are dangerous.
+They do not meet Canada’s safety regulations.

 Use this checklist to examine your crib.

 - Be sure the space between crib bars is no more than six cm (2 3/8 in.) apart.

 - The part supporting the mattress should be attached permanently to the crib frame.

 - The crib shouldn’t have any corner posts that could catch on your child’s clothing.

 - Make sure your crib has no loose, missing or broken parts.

 Make sure the crib mattress fits tightly within the crib.